THE BLUE PLAQUE ROUTE

 Fires make for drama so many in the village have been recorded in newspaper reports

-• The tale of Archie and Edie: - in the 1940s the Stapleton family moved in
+• Archie and Edie: - in the 1940s the Stapleton family moved in

 The Census again shows labourers and carpenters living here until the arrival of the Stapletons in the 1940s.
 Archie Stapleton married twice, his second wife twenty five years younger.
 He died in 1971 and she a year later in 1972 at which point the house was sold to the current owner.